To change the sex identification on your Social Security record, you do not need to provide medical or legal evidence of your sex designation.

 Step 1: Gather documents proving your:

-- We can accept only certain documents as proof of identity.
+We can accept only certain documents as proof of identity.
 An acceptable document must be current (not expired) and show your name, identifying information (date of birth or age) and, preferably, a recent photograph.
-For example, as proof of identity Social Security must see your
+For example, as proof of identity, we can accept your:

 - U.S. passport.

-- If you don’t have one of these specific documents, or you can’t get a replacement for one of them within 10 days, we’ll ask to see other documents, including
+If you don’t have one of these specific documents, or you can’t get a replacement for one of them within 10 days, we’ll ask to see other documents, including your:

-- Health insurance card (not a Medicare card); or
+- Health insurance card (not a Medicare card).

 - U.S. military identification card.

-- If you haven’t established your citizenship with us, and you were born in the US, we need to see proof of U.S citizenship.
-We can only accept certain documents as proof of U.S. citizenship.
-These documents include
+If you haven’t established your citizenship with us, we need to see proof of your U.S. citizenship or your immigration status.
+We can only accept certain documents.

 - U.S. passport.

-- To prove your U.S. immigration status, you must show us your
+If you are not a U.S. citizen, to prove your U.S. immigration status, you must show us your:

 - I-94 (Arrival/Departure Record) or admission stamp in the unexpired foreign passport.